 When using packaging materials with recycled fibres, the migration of mineral oil components is not only dependent on their level in the packaging materials but also on the type of food and the condition of its storage.
-For many packaging concepts, inclusion of an appropriate "functional barrier" is the method of choice.
-Functional barriers are defined as layers or coatings of the packaging material that ensure that - according to the respective length of time and application - no undesired substances will migrate.
+For many packaging concepts, the inclusion of an appropriate "functional barrier" is the method of choice.
+Functional barriers are defined as layers or coatings of the packaging material that ensure that - referred to the respective length of time and application - no undesired substances will migrate.
 This means that no general statements can be made on the effect of barriers.

-Paper liners or liners based on polyolefins will delay migration but do not stop it completely.
+Paper liners or liners based on polyolefins will retard the migration but do not stop it completely.
 They are not considered to be "barriers" for the migration of MOSH and MOAH.
-Polypropylene (PP) films have a limited barrier effect that depends on layer thickness as well as on the time and temperature profiles.
-Aluminium, polyethylene terephthalate (PET) or polyamide (PA) barriers as composite layers are considered to be migration-proof barriers that are able to almost completely prevent migration of MOSH and MOAH.
-However, the potential migration of plastic oligomers such as POSH must be taken into consideration.
+Polypropylene (PP) films have a limited barrier effect that depends on the layer thickness as well as on the time and temperature profiles.
+Aluminium, polyethylene terephthalate (PET) or polyamide (PA) barriers as composite layers are considered to be migration-proof barriers that are able to almost completely prevent the migration of MOSH and MOAH.
+However, the potential migration of plastic oligomers as POSH has to be taken into consideration.

-Other functional barrier materials, e.g. for liners (Bag-in-box), besides PA and PET, include (among others) ethylene-vinyl alcohol copolymer (EVOH), polyvinylidene chloride (PVDC) or bi-axially oriented polypropylene (BOPP).
+Other functional barrier materials e.g. for liners (Bag-in-box), besides PA and PET, in general may be ethylenevinyl alcohol copolymer (EVOH), polyvinylidene chloride (PVDC) or bi-axially oriented polypropylene (BOPP).

-For the modification of recycled fibre containing paper and carton materials (such as folding boxes), various barrier materials have been developed, such as plastic coatings, coatings with other materials, adsorbing layers, etc.
+For the modification of recycled fibre containing paper and carton materials (such as folding boxes), different barrier materials were developed such as plastic coatings, coatings, adsorbing layers etc.

-The possibility of predicting the extent of mineral oil migration is essential for the selection of suitable packaging materials aimed at preventing it.
+The possibility of predicting the extent of mineral oil migration is essential for the selection of suitable packaging materials aimed at preventing mineral oil migration.
 Different concepts and measuring methods are available for functionality tests of barrier layers and adsorbing materials.
-MOSH and MOAH are mixtures of substances that make the prediction of permeation rather complex, and therefore individual case studies are required [23, 24].
+MOSH and MOAH are mixtures of substances that make the prediction of permeation rather complex.
+Individual case studies are required [23, 24].

-The permeation of a substance through a functional barrier is influenced by, amongst others, concentration in the contaminated packaging material or in the gaseous phase, thickness and quality of the barrier layer, packaging design, and temperature.
+The permeation of a substance through a functional barrier is influenced amongst others by the concentration in the contaminated packaging material or in the gaseous phase, by the thickness and quality of the barrier layer, the packaging design and the temperatures.
 The diffusion coefficient in the barrier layer is the material constant that is decisive for the evaluation of mineral oil barriers.
 The characteristics of a functional barrier may be determined with the following methods [25]: